 If you were expecting a gorgeous waterfall at the bottom, you will be disappointed!
 Despite the fact the place is called Peguyangan waterfall there is no waterfall at all.
 At least not what you would expect.

-There are three little spouts marking the entrance to the sacred temple where the locals usually perform water blessings.
+Three little spouts are marking the entrance to the sacred temple where the locals usually perform water blessings.
 Don’t expect a big building though, the temple is just a simple gate with a small outside area behind it.

-Balinese people believe that if they take a shower under all of the spouts their spirit will be cleaned from evil.
-First they have to shower under the tree little spouts that marks the entrance.
-There is a fourth, bigger spout as well and they have to finish the ceremony under it in order to receive the blessings from the Gods.
+Balinese people believe that if they take a shower under all of the spouts their spirit will be cleansed from evil.
+First, they have to shower under the tree little spouts that mark the entrance.
+There is a fourth, bigger spout as well and they have to finish the ceremony under it to receive the blessings from the Gods.
 If you are interested, you can perform the ritual yourself as well!

-In order to get to Nusa Penida you have to catch a boat at Sanur harbour.
 Whenever I’m in Asia I always book my transportation tickets via 12Go Asia.
-Their website is super easy to use, you just have to type in your origin and your destination and it collects you all the available transportation methods.
+Their website is super easy to use, you just have to type in your origin and your destination and it collects all the available transportation methods.

 Many different companies offer boats from Bali to Nusa Penida, ticket prices vary between 11-16 USD depending on which company you choose.
-The boat ride takes like 45 minutes in total and it will take you to Toya Pakeh Harbour in the north-west side of Nusa Penida.
+The boat ride takes about 45 minutes in total and it will take you to Toya Pakeh Harbour on the northwest side of Nusa Penida.

 If you only want to visit Nusa Penida as a day trip from Bali the best is to book an organized tour.
 This way you can enjoy your full day without having to stress about boat schedules and how to get around the island by yourself.